 - Can I donate if I have traveled internationally?

-You must wait one year after traveling to a malaria-risk area.
-We follow the Centers for Disease Control's decisions about which areas are considered malarial risk, and these can change.
+You must wait three months after traveling to a malaria-risk area.
+We follow the Centers for Disease Control's decisions about which areas are considered a malarial risk, and these can change.
 If you are planning to travel outside of the US, and you are eligible to donate, the best thing to do is to give before you go!

 - Can I donate if I have lived in Europe?

 - Travel to or living in the United Kingdom (UK) for three months or more between 1980-1996 prevents an individual from donating.

-- Receiving a blood transfusion in the UK from 1980-1996 prevents an individual from donating.
+- Receiving a blood transfusion in the UK, France or Ireland from 1980-present prevents an individual from donating.

-- Living or traveling in Europe for a period adding up to five years since 1980 can prevent an individual from donating blood depending on which country you were in.
+- Living or traveling in France or Ireland for a period adding up to five years since 1980 can prevent an individual from donating blood depending on which country you were in.

 - Can I donate if I am a male who has had sex with another male?

-As of May 23, 2016, the Rhode Island Blood Center began accepting blood donations from men who have had sex with another male, as long as the male-to-male sex occurred at least 12 months prior to giving blood.
+Per the FDA Guidelines, the Rhode Island Blood Center accepts blood donations from men who have had sex with another male, as long as the male-to-male sex occurred at least three months prior to giving blood.
 Please call 401-453-8307 if you have been deferred in the past or if you have any questions.

 The FDA, not the Rhode Island Blood Center, sets national blood safety regulations.
-Deferral is not for being gay, rather, specifically, for men having sex with other men within the last 12 months.
+Deferral is not for being gay, rather, specifically, for men having sex with other men within the last three months.